Successfully selling on Amazon: These 10 commandments every seller should know!

 8. Create ads with Amazon PPC!

-As an Amazon seller, it is always about increasing and maintaining your visibility in search.
+As an Amazon seller, it is always about increasing and maintaining one’s visibility in the search.
 SEO optimization and the Buy Box play a crucial role in this.
 Additionally, there is also the option to place advertisements in the search results.
 With “Pay per Click,” sellers pay for each click generated by the respective ad.
 The advantage of Amazon PPC is that this tool typically allows for a faster improvement in visibility than pure SEO optimization.

 At the same time, there is also an interrelationship between SEO and PPC.
-While the former is a prerequisite for a good click-through rate of the PPC campaign, the latter improves organic ranking.
+While the former is a prerequisite for a good click-through rate of the PPC campaign, the latter improves the organic ranking.
 To sell successfully on Amazon, both measures should therefore be combined.

-9. Also consider marketing outside of Amazon!
+9. Also think about marketing outside of Amazon!

-Amazon may be a world of its own – but Amazon users are everywhere.
-The shipping giant holds almost 70 percent market share in the German eCommerce and thus has an impressive reach.
+Amazon may be a world of its own – but Amazon users are found everywhere.
+The shipping giant holds almost 70 percent market share in German eCommerce and thus has an impressive reach.
 Those who shop online are highly likely to shop on Amazon as well.
-Potential customers are not only waiting for sellers in Amazon search but also generally in the depths of the World Wide Web.
+Potential customers are therefore not only waiting for sellers in the Amazon search but also generally in the depths of the World Wide Web.

 It doesn’t have to be every social media channel at once – it’s better to focus on one platform and do it well than to maintain all platforms half-heartedly.
 Appropriate tools like Hootsuite can help with this.
 The more personality and emotion a brand has, the more likely it is to achieve good customer loyalty.